 - The Shellfish Stocks and Fisheries Review: Focusing specifically on the inshore sector, it gives an overview of Shellfisheries legislation, management and economic value in Ireland and assessment of selected stocks.

-- Atlas of the Commercial Fisheries Around Ireland: This Atlas gives information, for the main fisheries, on Total Allowable Catches (TACs), landings trends and fishing activity (effort levels) in the waters around Ireland.
-It is intended to inform the debate on the review of the CFP, formally scheduled for 2012.
+- Atlas of the Commercial Fisheries Around Ireland: This Atlas gives information, for the main fisheries, on Total Allowable Catches (TACs), landings trends and fishing activity (effort levels) in the waters around Ireland. .

 The collection of data on the fisheries resource provides the raw material for the FEAS work programmes.
 There are two main sources of data collected and used by fisheries scientists; fishery independent and fishery dependent data.
 The first usually involves monitoring the temporal and spatial changes in the fish populations using fisheries surveys on commercial vessels and purpose built research vessels (RV.
 Celtic Explorer & RV.
 Celtic Voyager).
 Fishery dependant data involves collecting and analysing biological data (age, length etc.) of the fish caught, together with data on the quantities of fish caught and the fishing effort.